kkrull/marmot/doc/task-automation.md

 ### `make install`

+Install all programs (not manuals) that are made here.

+### `make install-man`

-Install all programs and manuals that are sourced in this repository.
+Install all manuals that are made here.

 ### `make test`